Burd3n/30-Days-Of-Python/old_files/readme25-27.md

 <div class="container">
   <h1>About {{name}}</h1>
   <p>
-    This is a 30 days of python programming challenge.
+    This is a 30 lessons of python programming challenge.
 If you have been coding this far, you are awesome.
 Congratulations for the job well done!
   </p>
 </div>